 But life with nowadays also looks a lot different than it did as the parent of a 7-year-old, 5-year-old and 2-year-old.
-When I see parents with young kids out and about at stores and restaurants, I want to tell them that yes, it does get better – but also to hold on to every day and truly enjoy the stage that your kids are in.
+Now I have two teens and a tween.
+When I see parents with young kids out and about at stores and restaurants, I want to tell them that yes, it does get better.
+But also, hold on to every day and truly enjoy the stage that your kids are in.

 Some things that are different now than ten years ago:

 - No diapers, no diaper bag, no bringing little ones into the restroom with me when we’re out shopping.
 Need a bathroom break?
 Great!
 I’ll just be over here, find me when you’re done.

 - No strollers.
 Which means that we’re stuck having to carry coats, purses and shopping bags with us since there’s nowhere to stow them.
 But I still count that as a plus.

 - In fact, shopping is different altogether.
 Instead of having to drag tired, whiny kids through stores, we simply go our separate ways.
 If we are shopping together and someone gets whiny – I can just walk away.
 Have fun, I’ll text you when I’m ready to leave.
 You can’t just walk away and leave a 5-year-old in a store, but a 15-year-old?
 No problem.
 Better yet – I can leave their tired, whiny selves at home if I want to and shop all by myself.

 - Umm, teenagers are BUSY!
 I used to think that life was crazy, but back then I was a lot more in charge of our schedule than I am now.
 The kids only knew about activities and events that I wanted them to know about.
 If I didn’t want to take them to something – easy, I simply didn’t tell them about it.
 Nowadays, they add their own events and schedules on our shared calendar and if they remember, they might even tell me about it.